Spencer Torkelson Player Props: Tigers vs. Rangers

-On Monday, Spencer Torkelson (.396 on-base percentage in past 10 games, 83 points above season-long percentage) and the Detroit Tigers play the Texas Rangers, whose starting pitcher will be Nathan Eovaldi.
-First pitch is at 1:10 PM ET.
+Spencer Torkelson and his .404 on-base percentage over his past 10 games (92 points higher than his season-long percentage), will be in action for the Detroit Tigers against the Texas Rangers and Martin Perez on May 30 at 6:40 PM ET.

-In his previous game he had a hitless showing (0-for-3) against the White Sox.
+He had a hitless showing in his most recent game (0-for-3) against the Rangers.

 Spencer Torkelson Game Info & Props vs. the Rangers